 Allianz is realizing it has very many, too many, different products.
-This is true for most branches, e.g. in Legal Protection Insurance there are ca. 60 different products and even in its high revenue property-casualty portfolio there are too many different products.
-Increasing the number of different products in an organization causes higher costs.
+This is true for most branches, e.g. in Legal Protection Insurance there are ca. 60 different products and even in its high revenue property-casualty portfolio are too many different products.
+Increasing the number of different products in an organization however are a cause for higher costs.
 This theoretical organizational principle is to be seen currently in Allianz in reality.

-The original aim to offer many different products is to serve more individual needs of customers.
-But it is expensive because of the different production processes.
-It becomes especially expensive if the mass market property-casualty is served – as Allianz is doing – that automatically creates a large number of special wishes.
+The original aim offering many different products is to serve more individual needs of customers.
+But that is expensive because of the many different production processes:

 As allover result of Allianz shows an expense ratio of 28,7 % (2017, sales plus administration costs/premium).
 That is above industry standard.